 8. Petani Beach

-As the beach is hugely popular, it is advisable to arrive early, if you want a parking space.
-Note though, that the water gets deep quickly, the waves are pretty big, and it may also be worth investing in a pair of water shoes.
+As the beach is hugely popular, it is advisable to arrive early if you want a parking space.
+Though note that the water gets deep quickly, the waves are pretty big, and it may also be worth investing in a pair of water shoes.

 9. Drogarati Cave